bnannier/react-uikit/src/components/Grid/Grid.md

 ------

 ### Parallax
-To move single columns of a grid at different speeds while scrolling, just add `parallax="<NUMBER>"` attribute.
+To move single columns of a grid at different speeds while scrolling, just add `parallax` attribute.
 The number sets the parallax translation in pixels.
 This effect can be applied to two types of markup.
 The following example uses three defined columns with three items each.